Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced person in your field I believe that I’d be a great fit for this role.
+I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced professional in [Your field] I am convinced that I would be the perfect candidate for this role.

-I thank you for considering my application.
-I am looking forward having a conversation with you.
+Thank you for considering my application.
+I am looking forward hearing from you.

 Sincerely,